 - You can create a customer advisory board (CAB).

-Market research is critical to product development.
+Agile insight is critical to product development.
 This is how product teams can solve real pain points.
-However, these traditional methods of direct customer feedback are simply too slow, cumbersome, expensive and unreliable.
+However, traditional methods of direct customer feedback are simply too slow, cumbersome, expensive and unreliable.
 Customer feedback often fails to keep pace with the speed of business.
 The feedback product teams receive also tends to be anecdotal and coming from a small group of customers who may not reflect the majority.
-Third-party data doesn’t go deep enough, siloed transactional data lacks context and user metrics only tell part of the story.
+Third-party data doesn't go deep enough, siloed transactional data lacks context and user metrics only tell part of the story.

 This forces product managers to use research only to validate decisions after they’ve been made, or worse, not use data at all.
 The outcome of slow and expensive data is decisions made without data – decisions made on gut instinct, opinion, or anecdotal feedback from a very small group of people.